opendevsecops/lobby/README.md

 ## Why

-To empower and educate people everywhere so that, together, we can build a more secure and fairer digital world.
+Everything that we do is to empower and educate people everywhere so that, together, we can build a more secure and fairer digital world.

+## How

+We do this by creating readily-available and free defensive and offensive devops security solutions.

+## What

+All security solutions are free to download and use in your personal projects and at work.

 ## Getting Started